 - Problems – what user problem are you trying to solve with this app?
 The idea is that if the user won’t be able to find a definite benefit in using your app, s/he will delete it and never look back.
 Try to explain it in situations, for example, “get a cab when you don’t have cash” or “dry-cleaning services or laundromat nearby”

 - Benefits – what makes your app stand out among competitors?
 It can be a unique option (for example, a social network for people with disabilities and additional features that help them navigate your app) or a better analog of an existing service.

 - Profits – how will you earn money from this app?
 This can include anything from in-app advertising, in-app purchases, premium features, subscription-based accounts, or users’ need to purchase this app in the very beginning.
 If you are creating a mobile app to help you with your general business, the app can also help to attract more customers, increase existing customers’ loyalty, or automate business processes (and therefore save you money on processing all that manually.)

 HUSPI Notes: write down everything you think of, don’t just say it - this will save you from repeating yourself over and over as you are working on your project with PMs and developers.
 (In case you don’t like to write and it’s easier to speak, use the speech-to-text option in Google Docs, for example.)

-One of the most prevalent benefits in all of them - you can create an app yourself without needing to resort to coding.
+One of the most prevalent benefits of all of them – you can create an app yourself without needing to resort to coding.
 It’s quite a tempting idea for sure.

 But should you use one?
 Yes and no.